ozasadnyy/zeppelin-grunt/README.md

 ### About
 Project Zeppelin allows you to setup awesome GDG DevFest site in 5 minutes.

 Grunt version of this project allows you to get easier more optimized site.
-Several commands will give you pleasure during development.
+Several commands will simplify development process.
 Furthermore, now project supports i18n.

-Original project you can find [here](https://github.com/gdg-x/zeppelin).
+You can find original project [here](https://github.com/gdg-x/zeppelin).

 Template is brought by [GDG Lviv](http://lviv.gdg.org.ua/) team.